Running into a blank 404 page is one of the most frustrating experiences someone can have on the internet.

 It’s important to remember that search engine algorithms solve for the user.
 If a user encounters a broken backlink and has no other way to navigate around your site, they will leave your site and cause your bounce rate to go up.
 Google and other search engines take this into account when it ranks pages on your website.
 It’s effectively a signal that your website is old, poorly maintained, or no longer used.

-Affects Your ROI
+They Affect Your ROI

 Your content and your keyword rankings are there to generate revenue.
 Ultimately the purpose of your website’s content is to funnel users to the parts of your website where they buy your product or service.